With the height of 3,143m, Sapa has the pride to have Mount Fansipan – the highest peak in Vietnam, Laos and Cambodia.

 From the giant Buddha statue, you will find the Alahat Path which leads to the huge Guanyin Statue and Kim Son Bao Thang Pagoda.
 This road is 800m long with 18 Alahat statues described specifically each Buddhist Alahat.
 These statues are 2.5m tall and weigh 500 – 600kg.
 All the path is covered by Azalea tree, therefore, if you are plan to visit Fansipan Mountain, you should consider coming here in the period from the middle of December until June and wander on Alahat Path, under blossom Azalea flowers.

 After wandering on Alahat Path, you should spend a little time at the huge Guanyin statue right at the opposite side of Kim Son Bao Thang Pagoda.
 The statue is made of bronze, 12m high, and weighs 18 tons.
 It is placed in an extremely good position which is high with a magnificent view and Guanyin’s eyes are watching the mountain’s side.
-Guanyin is like a God or a Buddha of kindness and benevolence; you may stop by to admiring her statue and the majestic scenery around and wish to Guanyin for the peace and health may come to you and your family.
+Guanyin is like a God or a Buddha of kindness and benevolence; you may stop by to admiring her statue and the majestic scenery around and wish to Guanyin for the peace and health that may come to you and your family.

 You can find the tiny Mountain God shrine staying behind the giant Guanyin statue.
 In ancient Vietnamese spiritual belief, each mountain has its own god and should be worship in his or her shrine in that mountain.
-The Mount Fansipan God shrine was built in the Tran dynasty’s architecture and is where you should come and wish for a nice and safe trip in this destination as the God here will answer and protect you.
+The Mount Fansipan God shrine was built in the Tran dynasty’s architecture and is where you should come and wish for a nice and safe trip to this destination as the God here will answer and protect you.

 At the height of 3,091m on Fansipan, there is a big temple called Kim Son Bao Thang pagoda or Van Phong Zen Monastery built in Tran dynasty’s architectural style modeled after some most ancient pagodas in Northern Vietnam such as Boi Khe pagoda (Thanh Oai, Hanoi), Thai Lac pagoda (Van Lam, Hung Yen) and Thay pagoda (Hanoi).
 This is the biggest pagoda on the mountain with 2 main shrines followed strictly the arrangement way in Northern religious belief as the Buddha shrine is much bigger and stays in front of the God shrine.
-In the 1st and 15th of the lunar calendar each month, a huge number of Buddhists gather here to show homage to the Buddha and the Gods, and pray for wealth, peace, and health.
+In the 1st and 15th of the lunar calendar each month, a huge number of Buddhists gather here to show homage to the Buddha and the Gods and pray for wealth, peace, and health.

 On the peak of Fansipan Mountain, there are 2 places for the best selfie: the flagstaff and the summit.

 At the top of Mount Fansipan, there is the tallest flagstaff in Indochina.
 The flagstaff is 25m tall and was create meticulously from the best materials found in Vietnam such as marbles from Thanh Hoa, timbers and flag fabric are ordered exclusively.
 In addition, the flagstaff’s pedestal was carved with the typical images of Vietnamese culture like the Cham Tower, tall houses in Central Highlands, Northwest stilt houses, Halong Bay, etc. which were designed by the world-known architect – Mr. Bill Bensley who always has an endless passion for Vietnamese culture.
-If Fansipan Mountain is in your travel plan, you may consider to come and visit it on a Monday to join the flag hoisting ceremony here, film a short video and take a selfie after that.
+If Fansipan Mountain is in your travel plan, you may consider coming and visit it on a Monday to join the flag hoisting ceremony here, film a short video and take a selfie after that.

 Selfie with the summit point is a must-do when you reach the Peak.
 As this is the most crowded area on the mountain and quite narrow, you should wake up soon and come here early in the morning to enjoy the sunrise and also have much time and space to take the best selfie.
-If you come here after 9 a.m., you may have to wait for a long time to take a picture with the summit and also cannot get the best shot that you want as there are too many tourist gathering there and everyone takes so much time for their selfie here.
+If you come here after 9 a.m., you may have to wait for a long time to take a picture with the summit and also cannot get the best shot that you want as there are too many tourist gatherings there and everyone takes so much time for their selfie here.

 Remember to take the best pic at the Fansipan summit

-Built-in 1895, the stoned church is the only construction since the French colonial time that was preserved perfectly and is still exist up until now in Sapa.
+Was built in 1895, the stoned church is the only construction since the French colonial time that was preserved perfectly and is still exist up until now in Sapa.
 At present, this building is considered as the milestone of Sapa town center and the distance from and to all addresses in and around the town will be counted from this church.
 If you love old architecture and classic style, don’t miss a few shots at this old stoned church.

 In the old-time, when Fansipan was a huge challenge that was too hard to be conquered, Ham Rong Mountain was so popular among tourists.
-Comparing with the Roof of Indochina like Mount Fansipan, Ham Rong is a short one with 1,800m tall and cost only about 1 – 2 hours to conquer.
+Comparing with the Roof of Indochina like Mount Fansipan, Ham Rong is a short one with 1,800m tall and costs only about 1 – 2 hours to conquer.
 From the summit of Ham Rong Mountain, you can capture the overview of Sapa town entirely.

-If a short trip on funicular throughout Muong Hoa Valley cannot satisfy you, after leaving the Fansipan, you can come here to explore deep inside it to see the wildflowers and golden terrace fields with some local stilt houses scattered in the valley, and also take some gorgeous pictures with them.
+If a short trip in funicular throughout Muong Hoa Valley cannot satisfy you, after leaving the Fansipan, you can come here to explore deep inside it to see the wildflowers and golden terrace fields with some local stilt houses scattered in the valley, and also take some gorgeous pictures with them.

 Sapa New Market is also called Sapa Market or Sapa Centre Market which is the biggest trading area in the town.
 You can find everything you need here as this market offers a wide range of products such as daily food, local specialties, wild herbs, brocade cloths and clothes, silver jewelry, and many types of souvenirs.

 Right next to the Sapa New Market is the Night Market where is a big world of cuisine in this small town.
 If you finish your trip on Mount Fansipan quite late, just come here directly after leaving the mountain for a tasty and abundant dinner.
-There are many stalls and vendors selling food in Sapa Night Market where sell grilled dishes, hotpots, and local desserts which means you can have appetizers, main dishes, and confection in a few hours wandering in the market.
+There are many stalls and vendors selling food in Sapa Night Market where sells grilled dishes, hotpots, and local desserts which means you can have appetizers, main dishes, and confection in a few hours of wandering in the market.

 You are hungry after conquering the Fansipan and cannot wait for a delicious meal at reasonable prices?
 Below are some suggestions for a restaurant nearby Fansipan Mountain.